dijit-tech/ServerlessComplexEventScheduling/README.md

 ## Introduction

-Managing schedules for IT operations during holidays can be challenging.
-AWS Systems Manager Calendar and AWS EventBridge Rules offer a solution to automate and streamline operations based on a holiday calendar.
+AWS Eventbridge provides a serverless way of scheduling jobs within the cloud.
+There are options based on schedule and on event basis.
+Sometimes these jobs need to be modified based on calendar events.
+For example,
+1. Process payroll every Friday, except if Friday is a holiday, in which case schedule it on Thursday.
+2. Process files from an external vendor every Monday morning.
+If there is a long weekend, then files should be processed only the following working day.

+There is no direct way to use EventBridge to utilize a calendar for these type of scheduling.

+Another service called AWS Systems Manager Calendar offers a familiar calendar interface to schedule events that an be used to trigger eventbride.
 This guide explores the integration of these services for efficient holiday scheduling.

 ## Understanding the Components